-Unfortunately, it is still comparatively low levels of investment in FemTech, which represent a fundamental challenge across the sector.
+Unfortunately, comparatively low levels of investment in FemTech still represent a fundamental challenge across the sector.

 Global VC Investment in FemTech, 2012-2021

-Accounting for nearly 65%, the US has a leading number of FemTech investors (in FemTech focused companies).
+Accounting for nearly 65%, the US has the leading number of FemTech investors (in FemTech-focused companies).

 Top 10 Countries by Share of FemTech Investors, 2021